 Create and share a cloud governance model

-Security and compliance are typically the number one concern for organizations moving to the cloud.
+Typically, security and compliance are the number one concern for organizations moving to the cloud.
 Implementing a cloud governance framework is critical for ensuring both.
 Cloud governance extends IT governance to address the inherent risks of running a business in the cloud — although the third-party services’ hosted infrastructures are secure, the assets deployed on them can be at risk if proper configurations and access controls aren’t implemented.

 A cloud governance model outlines the roles, policies, responsibilities, objectives, technologies, structures, budgets, and other components that define how your organization uses cloud services.
 To begin creating a governance framework, AWS suggests asking questions like “How many AWS accounts should I have?,” “Who will have access to what?,” and “How will I grant that access?”
-Let those answers guide the creation of a set of rules around what software and services can be used, how to use the cloud securely, and so on.
+Let those answers guide the creation of a rules set around what software and services can be used, how to use the cloud securely, and so on.

 Train staff around AWS